undo76/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![crop]

 After the cropping, the images are standarized, scaling their values to the range [-0.5, 0.5].
 For this, a Keras `Lambda` layer is used.

+## Sample videos

+* [This is a full autonomous lap to the first circuit](./run91-1.mp4).
+No human intervantion at all.
+* [This is a full autonomous lap to the second circuit](./run91.mp4).
+I had to correct once the trajectory after crashing, near the end of the video. :-(